Dry skin

 Emollentia (space fillers) Are mainly lipids and oils and fill the space between the keratinocytes in the upper layers of the skin.
 Compare it to cement between bricks.
 Emollentia also have a light barrier function to prevent water loss in the skin, leaving a supple, hydrated and softer skin.
 Well-known examples of this are ceramide, squalene, canola, olive, palm and coconut oil.
 Our skin’s own ceramide and squalene play an important role in the skin barrier.
 Advantage it feels light on the skin, does not stick.
 Apply disadvantage more often

-Humectants (water attractors) are substances that attract water, which improves the hydration of the stratum corneum, better cohesion of the keratinocytes and reduction of flakes.
+Humectants (water attractants) are substances that attract water, which improves the hydration of the stratum corneum, better cohesion of the keratinocytes and reduction of flaking.
 Typical humectants are hyaluronic acid, glycerin, sorbitol, urea, honey and alpha hydroxy acids (AHA).
-Advantage it does not feel too heavy on the skin, absorbs well and can be combined with other skin care products (layering).
-Disadvantage of humectants extract moisture from the skin and not from moisture in the environment.
+Advantage: it does not feel too heavy on the skin, is absorbed well and can be combined with other skin care products (layering).
+Disadvantage: humectants extract moisture from the skin and not from moisture in the environment.

 Occlusives (barrier) Retains the moisture in the skin by physically blocking it.
 The TEWL is stopped by this.
 Examples of occlusives are Vaseline, lanolin, silicones, and waxes.
 5% Vaseline reduces TEWL by 98% followed by lanolin, mineral oil (paraffin) and silicone which only gives a 20-30% TEWL reduction.
 Benefit holds moisture well in the skin.
 Disadvantage, on the skin occlusives can shine, feel heavy and sticky.